Updated: Jan 20, 2021

-Find her photography website here!
+Find Rachel Styer's photography website here!

 I’ve always been a gardener in my heart though not always in practice.
 More than one unlucky houseplant has met its sad fate at my hands, a habit I’ve thankfully unlearned.
 I’ve always felt charmed by spaces that exist somewhere between cultivation and wild thicket.
 Couple that with a lifelong dedication to environmentalism and the next logical step of course would be a garden that supports butterflies, bees and birds.